aapi-blog

 • Attend community events, sign petitions, or (if you can) donate to an organization you know is trying to make a positive social impact in an AAPI community.

-At VIDA, we celebrate our differences and want all people to feel safe, welcomed, and valued.
-We encourage our community members to share their experiences small and large, continually educate themselves on racial bias, speak out against hate, and celebrate diversity.
+At VIDA, we celebrate our differences and want everyone to feel safe, welcomed, and valued.
+We encourage our community members to share their experiences, small and large, continually educate themselves on racial bias, speak out against hate, and celebrate diversity.